Summary & Highlights

 3. Turn the vehicle’s heat up while warming up the vehicle and heat up the interior.

-4. Leave the vehicle running with the doors locked while parked if you are waiting in the car.
+4. Leave your car running with the doors locked while parked if you are waiting in the car.

 5. If your vehicle has heated seats, use them even if the weather is cool.